osamabg1999/StockMinds-Predicting-Stock-Prices-with-ML/README.md

 ## Installation
 To follow this project, please install the following locally:
--JupyerLab
+- JupyerLab
--Python 3.8+
+- Python 3.8+
--Python packages
+- Python packages
---pandas
---scikit-learn
+  - pandas
+  - numpy
+  - scikit-learn
+  - matplotlib

 ## Data
 The two datasets used in this project were downloaded from investing.com